cgwire/kitsu/docs/nft/README.md

 ![Asset detail casting](../img/getting-started/asset_detail_page_concept.png)

-The **Schedule** if you have previously filled the task type page data.
-If the data are already first filled, then you will be able to modify them directly here.
+The **Schedule** is available if you have previously filled out the task type page data.
+If the data have already been filled out, you will be able to modify them directly here.

 ![Asset detail casting](../img/getting-started/asset_detail_page_schedule.png)